GuillaumeSeren/learning-polish/notes.md

 My zatrudniamy inżynieria i architekta - we employ the engineer and the architect Kucharz robi obiad dla żołnierzy - the cook is make lunch for the soldiers Czy widzicie kelnerkę? - Do you see the waitress

+Żołnierz idzie z psem - the soldier is walking with the dog Inżynier nosi biała koszulę - the engineer is wearing a white shirt Oni są żołnierzami - they are soldiers
+Ona pracuje jako modelka - she works as a model Kobieta pracuje w ten weekend - the woman is works this  weekend Dzień dobry, jestem lekarze - good morning, I am a doctor Direktor nie lubię tej kawy the director does not like this coffee Pracuję jako lekarz - I work as a doctor
+Robotnicy pracują dla direktora - the workers works for the director Mój masz tej direktorem - my husband is a director Inżynier pracuje z architektem - the engineer works with the architect